GGV7373/Scraper/README.md

-# skraper
+# Skraper

 ## Overview

-**skraper** is a graphical Python application for discovering and scraping the main content from websites based on a base domain name (e.g., `nrk`).
+**Skraper** is a graphical Python application for discovering and scraping the main content from websites based on a base domain name (e.g., `nrk`).
 It automatically checks which top-level domains (TLDs) are active for the base (like `.no`, `.com`, etc.), pings them in parallel, and scrapes the most important content from each reachable site.

 ## Features